zilliztech/zdoc/docs/tutorials/data-import/import-data/import-data-on-web-ui.md

 - If `enable_dynamic_field` is set to `true` in the collection schema, any dictionary keys not defined in the collection schema will be stored as key-value pairs in the same magic field `$meta`.
 You can retrieve them as schema-defined fields during searches and queries.

+- All field names in Zilliz Cloud collections are case-sensitive.
+Therefore, keep the keys of each dictionary in the JSON file exactly the same as the collection field names.
+For example, if a field name is `id`, use `id` as a dictionary key.
+Other forms, such as `Id`, `ID`, or `iD`, will not work.

 ### Remote files{#remote-files}

 When importing data from remote files, consider the following based on the file format: